SAW at SAM SAW at SAM

 • Free admission for all

 Step into a world of contemporary art at Singapore Art Museum (SAM) for Singapore Art Week 2026!
 Enjoy free admission and a dynamic lineup of contemporary art.
-The first weekend features Sonic Shaman, a multi-venue international festival.
+The first weekend features Sonic Shaman 2026: Borderless, an experimental sound and performance festival featuring local and global artists, musicians and thinkers.
 The second weekend offers a variety of fun, family-friendly performances.
 Don't miss Singapore Biennale 2025: pure intention, which transforms familiar spaces into extraordinary art.

 *Programmes are subject to change without prior notice.
 Information is accurate as of the time of publication.